--

-Issues/ Barriers Identified Recommendations Comments/ ADA Requirements
+Issues/ Barriers Identified Recommendations Comments/ ADA I

 c) Pedestrian Bridge

-v.
-Cross slope of the pedestrian bridge in one half of the bridge longitudinally, exceeds 2 %.
+V. Cross slope of the pedestrian bridge in one half of the bridge ingitudinally, exceeds 2 %.
 Repair the cross slope to be less than 2%.
 In the interim, provide signage for accessible route in the half where cross slope does not exceed 2%.
 403.3 Slope.
-The running slope of walking surfaces shall not be steeper than 1:20.
-The cross slope of walking surfaces shall not be steeper than 1:48.
+The running slope of walking surfaces shall needs a strategy of the steeper than 1:48.

 d) Stairs

 No issues found No action by RCTC

 e) Ramps

 No issues found No action by RCTC

-4. Platforms
+.
+Platforms

-a.
+a .
 Walking Surfaces

 General: Examine and repair accessible routes where there are uneven joints and cracks observed in concrete along the accessible route, and where sealant/filler in deep joints is missing.
-Remove trip hazards and fill any openings deeper than 1⁄2" and wider than 1⁄2 inch.
+Remove trip hazards and fill any openings deeper than 1⁄4" and wider than 1⁄2 inch.
 See item 3